kokkos/kokkos-core-wiki/API-Reference/Kokkos::DynRankView.md

 Assignment rules cover the assignment operator as well as copy constructors.
 We aim at making all logically legal assignments possible, while intercepting illegal assignments if possible at compile time, otherwise at runtime.
-In the following we use `DstType` and `SrcType` as the type of the destination view and source view respectively.
+In the following, we use `DstType` and `SrcType` as the type of the destination view and source view respectively.
 `dst_view` and `src_view` refer to the runtime instances of the destination and source views, i.e.:
 ```c++
 ScrType src_view(...);